DAAR Diversity Open House 2021

 As a diversity and inclusion professional, Rush has developed a significant track record of transformational contributions toward organizational equity, diversity, and inclusion goals.
 His efforts revolve around holistically binding organizational pursuits of excellence with diversity and inclusion efforts.
 His wealth of professional experience and volunteer involvement on the boards of numerous organizations have earned him a reputation as a practitioner able to build and sustain real and lasting change.
 Rush brings more than a decade of experience in the field of diversity, equity, and inclusion to Loudoun County.

 Rush holds a bachelor’s degree in business administration from Shenandoah University and master’s degrees in business administration and educational leadership from Shenandoah University.
 He is also a Certified Diversity Professional and is currently a candidate for a doctorate in public administration from Liberty University.

 Sarah Coyle Etro, AICP recently served as the project manager of Loudoun County’s Unmet Housing Needs Strategic Plan.
 The Board of Supervisors directed that the Plan be drafted as a key implementation step of the recently adopted 2019 General Plan.
-The Plan will drive the solutions to address the County’s unmet housing needs developed through a strategic planning process.
-The Board adopted (7-0-2) the Plan on September 8, 2021.

 Sarah also serves as the County’s first Housing Coordinator, leading the newly established Office of Housing, overseeing many housing programs including the County’s multi-family development loan program.
 Sarah has an undergraduate degree in Sociology from Washington College and a Master’s degree in Urban and Regional Planning from Virginia Tech.